 Financial aid funds are received either electronically (EFT) or by check.
 Once the BAC credits the student's account funds are first applied to outstanding charges.
-If there is any excess of funds, a refund check is issued to the student or parent if the refund is a result of a Parent PLUS Loan.
+If there is any excess of funds, refunds are processed electronically or via a refund check issued to the student or parent if the refund is a result of a Parent PLUS Loan.
 If a student signature is needed on a check, the student will be notified by the Bursar.